Skip to main content

 With a CRI of 0, low-pressure sodium lamps are used where color rendition is not important but energy efficiency is.
 They're commonly used for outdoor, roadway, parking lot, and pathway lighting.
 Low-pressure sodium lamps are preferred around astronomical observatories because the yellow light can be filtered out of the random light surrounding the telescope.

-This page titled 6.3: Types of Lighting is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sarma V. Pisupati (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.3: Types of Lighting is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sarma V. Pisupati (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?